 Social support has been linked to lower overall mortality rates.21 The BRFSS measures social support by asking survey participants, "How often do you get the social and emotional support you need?"
-In this service area, 5.5% of Al/ANs and 5.5% of the general population report rarely or never receiving the emotional and social support that they need.
+Compared with the general population (9.2%), a higher percentage of Al/ANs in all UIHO service areas combined report rarely or never receiving the emotional and social support that they need (15.0%).
+This difference is statistically significant.